Voodoo Music & Arts Experience

 Special parking arrangements are available for those who choose to drive to the festival site.
 Parking passes can be purchased online for the full three days from $60- $100, depending on location.

 Three-day, $60 shuttle passes are also available for those who are interested in booking transportation to and from the festival grounds.
 Shuttles will run between the Hyatt Regency in downtown New Orleans and City Park.
 More locations may be added.

-You can purchase a parking pass, shuttle service or locker access directly from Voodoo’s website.
+To purchase a parking pass, shuttle service or locker access, visit the event’s website.

 For More Information

 For more details and the most up-to-date information about Voodoo 2015, check out their website at www.worshipthemusic.com.